clarkdave/DSACancellationChecker/readme.md

 Every now and then a friend of mine who is looking to book a cancellation will let me use their details to update the script, so I may periodically update the source to work with the latest version of the website.

-The last time the script was tested and confirmed working was August 2013.

 ## License

 Modifications for new gov.uk website (c) 2013 Josh Palmer (joshpalmer123@gmail.com)